-While we always encourage you to have your child ride the bus, if you chose to drive him/her to school, it is essential that you make sure that he or she does not arrive prior to 8:25 a.m., because staff will not be available to supervise.
-It is also important for his or her safety that you drop your child off at the front door, where a staff member will receive your child.
-Staff members will be in the front of the building, in the bus loop and in the hallways between 8:25 a.m. and 8:30 a.m., daily to assist with your child's safe arrival.
-If you arrive after 8:30 a.m. and a staff member is not on duty, please park your car in a parking space and bring your child into the front office for a late pass.
+While we always encourage you to have your child ride the bus, if you chose to drive him/her to school, it is essential that you make sure that he or she does not arrive prior to 8:25 a.m. because staff will not be available to supervise.
+It is also important for his or her safety that you drop off your child in the "loop" facing Whitehouse Avenue, where a staff member will receive your child.
+Staff members will be at the "loop" between 8:25 a.m. and 8:30 a.m., daily, to assist with your child's safe arrival.